 By being able to accept criticism and be honest about my abilities and therefore, my failings as a player, was the main reason I succeeded.
 That was by far my best quality, allowing me to learn and improve continuously.

-My recommendation to all players is leave your ego at the door of the court, accept yourself as the player you are.
+My recommendation to all players is leaving your ego at the door of the court, accept yourself as the player you are.
 Only then can you make fundamental changes to improve your game.
 These changes can be made with clarity and purpose, without any baggage that will only be making those changes harder along the way and maybe even impossible.

 Is it scary?
 Absolutely.
 I felt like a beginner so often during my training, learning new techniques or relearning old ones that needed to be completely overhauled.
 But, as I went through my career the learning curve accelerated and my ability to quickly absorb information and integrate into my game improved.